Through the

 Our research teams have access to a wide range of cutting-edge agri-tech devices and sensors, which allow us to co-create practical solutions to food production and soil health challenges directly in the field with farmers and landowners.

-Handheld NIR soil scanners
+Handheld near-infrared soil scanners

-Allowing for rapid, on-site soil analysis, our AgroCares and Si-Ware near-infrared (NIR) handheld scanners are invaluable tools for mapping soil characteristics at lab-level resolutions.
+Allowing for rapid, on-site soil analysis, our AgroCares and Si-Ware near-infrared handheld scanners are invaluable tools for mapping soil characteristics at lab-level resolutions.
 Their rugged, practical design is ideal for real-world applications.

-Tracked Robotic Traction Unit (RTU)
+Tracked Robotic Traction Unit

 Our tracked workhorse unit can cover large areas of farmland and carries a wide range of sensors on its modular frame, from compaction probes to gamma ray spectroscopy, enabling it to collect essential environmental data from deep under the topsoil.